ghuh/bookmark_manager/README.md

 # URLs are validated and must begin with http(s)
 bm a https://www.google.com "Google search engine" -t Search --tag Google bm add https://www.facebook.com "Time sink"

+# By default, if BOOKMARK_MANAGER_CSV is in a git repo.
+A commit will be made after adding a new bookmark. --no-commit to turn off
+bm add https://github.com "Source code" --no-commit
 ```

 ### Search bookmark